-A patient presented with the onset of Sjogren’s syndrome at the age of 61 years in June 1990.
+A patient presented with the onset of Sjogren’s syndrome (Homeopathy for Sjogren’s Syndrome) at the age of 61 years in June 1990.
 It stated with acute parotiditis followed by non-improving dry eyes, dry mouth and joints were involved in March’92 (knees – hands -elbows -back).
 The whole process occurred with mild to moderate intensity.
 She had morning stiffness of just 30 minutes, even when we saw the patient in Sept. ’92.
 The lachrymal glands were non-secreting by then.
 She was on artificial tears and artificial mouth secreting agents as well as on steroids and NSAID’s.
 There were hardly any characteristics, while the pathology had crossed the functional zone and had moved to structural changes.

 She had bilateral O.A. of the knees: synovitis + but not very warm and tender; minimum edema feet.
 Hb 11.9, ESR 40 mm.
 Urine Routine: 15 – 20 pus cells/hpf.
 CxR; Interstitial parenchymal markings visible at sensitivity -ve.
 Pulmonary Function Test: NAD.

 Parotid Sialography : NAD, Histopathology Oral Mucosa: Hydropic changes and minonuclear infiltration in submucosa.

 Thus we see all reflections of low susceptibility in the evolution of functional and structural changes.
 This slowly evolved case also had interesting psychosomatic dynamics in the background.

 The lady and her husband were from a lower middle class family, that had come up in life after considerable struggle.
 Both took extreme care of their three children, 2 sons and a daughter.
 Both sons obtained Ph.D. degrees and the daughter studied upto M.Sc.
 They also bought a large flat to accommodate the large joint family in future.